rishigb/TIL/README.md

 ####Python

-run script in the background using `python script.py &`
+run script in the background using `nohup python script.py &`

 Above will give you an id, to look at the status of this do `ps -e`